 If a professional considers that a conference decision places a child at risk of significant harm, they must seek advice from their agency's designated person for child protection or manager.
-They should make verbal and written representation to the Conference Chairpseron and if this fails to resolve the issue, then follow the conplaints procedure provided in Section 15.
+They should make verbal and written representation to the Conference Chairpseron copied to an IRO Manager and if this fails to resolve the issue, then follow the complaints procedure provided in Section 15.

 A Pre-birth Child Protection Conference is an Initial Child Protection Conference concerning an unborn child.
 It carries the same status and conveys the same purpose as an Initial Child Protection Conference (LSCB Procedures, Section 9: Unborn child further outlines referral and planning)

 Timing of the conference

 This Conference should take place as soon as practical and at least ten weeks before the due date of delivery so as to allow as much time as possible for planning support for the baby and family.